-The reduction is as follows.
-Given the input graphs (G_0,G_1) , the first circuit C_0 is defined such that for input randomness r of polynomial length, it samples a uniformly random permutation $\sigma \in S_n$ on the elements [n], applies σ to the graph G_0 , and the output of C_0 is the σ -permuted graph σ $(G_0)^7$.
-The circuit C_1 is identical, only that it applies σ to the second graph, G_1 .
+C_1 is identical, only that it applies σ to the second graph, G_1 .
 To see the correctness of the reduction, recall that for two isomorphic graphs, their sets of all isomorphic graphs are equal, thus in that case, the circuits C_0, C_1 sample from the exact same distribution (uniform distribution over their isomorphic graphs!) and the statistical distance is 0.
-In the other case where the graphs are not isomorphic, there does not exist a permutation σ that will map one graph to the other, and in particular, the sets of permutations of the two graphs will never intersect, which will result in a statistical distance of 1.
+In the other case where the graphs are not isomorphic, there does not exist a permutation σ that will map one graph to the other (because such permutation will act as an isomorphism between the graphs), and in particular, the sets of permutations of the two graphs will never intersect, which will result in a statistical distance of 1.

-The reduction $GI \leq_p SISD{(0,1,\log(n))}$.
+Our reduction $GI \leq_p SISD{(0,1,\log(n))}$.
 It remains to give a more fine-grained reduction for GI.
-The goal of our reduction is to stick to the previous reduction of [GMW91], in the sense that the circuit C_b will still aim to output a random permutation of the graph G_b (for $b \in \{0, 1\}$), but additionally, the sampling will be done in a $\log(n)$ -sequentially invertible manner.
+The goal of our reduction is to stick to the previous reduction of [GMW91], in the sense that the circuit C_b will still aim to output a random permutation of the graph G_b (for $b \in \{0,1\}$), but additionally, the sampling will be done in a $\log(n)$ -sequentially invertible manner.